geerlingguy/ansible-role-postgresql/README.md

         owner: jdoe # default to not set
         cascade_drop: yes # default to not set

-A list of schema to ensure exist on the server.
+A list of schemas to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

     postgresql_privileges:
       - database: # required;